-Cash is king: The best cash back credit cards for 2021
+Cash is king: The best cash back credit cards for 2021 - CNN Underscored

 - No annual fee.

-Sign-up bonus: Now through January 13, earn $200 bonus cash back after you spend $500 on purchases in the first three months after opening the account, plus earn 5% cash back on grocery store purchases (not including Target or Walmart) on up to $12,000 spent in the first year after opening the account.
+Sign-up bonus: Earn $200 bonus cash back after you spend $500 on purchases in the first three months after opening the account.

-What we like about the Chase Freedom Flex: While you might sign up for the Chase Freedom Flex for its sign-up bonus, it’ll likely become one of your long-term go-to cards, thanks to its rotating 5% bonus categories and ongoing 3% category bonuses at restaurants and drugstores.
+What we like about the Chase Freedom Flex: While you might sign up for the Chase Freedom Flex for its sign-up bonus, it’ll likely become one of your long-term go-to cards, thanks to its rotating 5% bonus categories and ongoing 3% bonus cash back at restaurants and drugstores.

 The Chase Freedom Flex earns 5% on travel booked through Chase Ultimate Rewards, 3% at drugstores and 3% at restaurants.
-And even if you’re not physically eating out at restaurants right now, you’ll still receive the increased cash back on takeout and eligible delivery orders.
+And you’ll earn that increased cash back on takeout and eligible delivery orders, as well as when you’re physically dining in a restaurant.

 But in addition to those three fixed bonus categories, the card offers a set of 5% bonus categories that rotate each quarter.
-For the current quarter from January through March, the categories are wholesale clubs, internet, cable and phone services, and select streaming services, The rotating categories are capped at $1,500 in purchases per quarter, so you can earn as much as $75 in bonus cash.
+For the current quarter from April through June, the categories are gas stations and home improvement stores.
+The rotating categories are capped at $1,500 in purchases per quarter, so you can earn as much as $75 in bonus cash.

 Aside from the bonus categories, this card also comes with many unique benefits that differ from most other Chase cards.
 One of our favorites is cell phone protection.
 As long as you use your Chase Freedom Flex to pay your monthly cell phone bill, you’ll be covered against theft or damage to your phone, up to $800 per claim and $1,000 per year, with a $50 deductible per claim and a maximum of two claims in a 12-month period.
 This is currently the only no-annual-fee Chase credit card that offers this highly sought-after benefit.